MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-ds/get-started/virtual-dc/virtualized-domain-controllers-hyper-v.md

 To install and use the Hyper-V role, you must have the following configuration:

-- **x64 processor**.
+- **An x64 processor**.
 Hyper-V is available in x64-based versions of Windows Server 2008 and later.

 - **Hardware-assisted virtualization**.
 This feature is available in processors that include a virtualization option, specifically, Intel Virtualization Technology (Intel VT) or AMD Virtualization (AMD-V).